 Canada doesn’t spend a lot of time or money trying to field a world-champion soccer team.
 We don’t even try to have the CFL compete with the NFL.
 It doesn’t matter how much time and money we might spend on the problem: others own the soccer and football fields.
 But we do consistently field world-beating hockey teams.
-It’s a game we can, and do, win.
+It’s a game we can, and do, win just the way we win every time we play with rainbow riches slots.
 We invest time, effort and emotion keeping the game ours – house leagues, coaching for young players, and a full ratchet right up to the top.
 We’ re smart to put our effort into a game we can win.

 Ontario will never win the solar or wind technology game.
 We’ll get a piece of it – Morgan Solar, for example, has a shot at the big leagues.
 But by and large, China owns that space and will dominate for years to come.
 Ontario should put its efforts into a field it can win.
 That’s the SmartGrid: smart energy networking, communications, storage, automated demand response, self-healing grids, etc. We’ve already got the networking history, and talent.
 There are up-and-comers in storage (Hydrostor, Temporal, Electrovaya), home energy networking (MMB), and elsewhere .
 GE has opened up a huge SmartGrid center in Ontario.
 Other big corporates are here.

 The Green Energy and Economy Act can turbo-charge our chances.
 It’s put lots of wind and solar on the grid.
 Some don’t like that – it can make the grid unstable, and is a pain to manage.
 But that’s the opportunity.
 We can look to those hotspots as a problem to solve, and create solutions.
 That’s precisely the expertise and technology we’ll soon be exporting to the rest of the world.